DHRUB006/Potify-AMiniMusicPlayerByDXB/README.md

 # Potify-AMiniMusicPlayerByDXB
-Potify - A mini Music Player ❤️by DXB (HiNGLiSH)
+Potify - A mini Music Player!❤️ by DXB (HiNGLiSH)